muhsin86/meanstackproject/README.md

 # MEAN Stack RESTful API Tutorial - Contact List App
-<h2>MEAN Stack RESTful API Tutorial - Contact List App</h2>
+<h2>MEAN Stack RESTful API Course List App</h2>

-This repo contains the code for a RESTful API Contact List App that was built using the MEAN stack:
+This repo contains the code for a RESTful API Conurse List App that was built using the MEAN stack:

 <ul>
 <li>MongoDB</li>